CharithYMendis/Helium/postprocess/buildex/src/analysis/README.md

 ### Canonicalization example

 Following example shows how some of the flavors of Intel’s imul instruction are canonicalized to reduced instructions in *cinstr_to_rinstrs* function.
-Similar procedure can be adopted for reducing instructions in *cinstr_to_rinstrs_eflags* function
+Similar procedure can be adopted for reducing instructions in *cinstr_to_rinstrs_eflags* function.

 	case OP_imul:
 			// 1st flavour -> 1 dst * 2 src